Student Code of Conduct

 - Expectation to be an active agent in the process of continuously improving the Garland School of Social Work’s academic program.

-The school policy conforms to the Student Right to Due Process Policy and Procedures as outlined in Baylor University Student Policies and Procedures.
+The school policy conforms to the Student Right to Due Process Policy and Procedures outlined in Baylor University Student Policies and Procedures.

 If extraordinary circumstances prevent attendance or the timely completion of assignments (including asynchronous material), the student should consult the course faculty to inquire about options that may exist.
 The decision to allow alternatives is at the full discretion of the faculty member.
-Please consult the syllabus for each course to determine the specific attendance expectations for both synchronous and asynchronous sessions.
+Please consult the syllabus for each course to determine the specific attendance expectations for synchronous and asynchronous sessions.